FC Petržalka: History

-2005–06 European campaign
+2005–06: European campaign

-They famously reached the lucrative group stage of the UEFA Champions League in 2005–06 after wins over Kairat Almaty, Celtic and Partizan Belgrade.
+They reached the group stage of the UEFA Champions League in 2005–06 after wins over Kairat Almaty, Celtic and Partizan Belgrade.
 They beat Almaty 4–3 on aggregate in the 1st qualifying round despite a 2–0 defeat in the first leg since they won second leg by 4–1.
-However it was on 27 July 2005 that they made their mark on the tournament, producing one of the shock results of Champions League history as they beat 2003 UEFA Cup finalists and 1967 European Cup winners Celtic 5–0 in the first leg of their Champions League 2nd qualifying round match.
-The stunned Celtic side could not quite recover, only managing to win the return leg 4–0, and Artmedia held on to progress in the tournament.
-On 23 August 2005 they clinched a place in the group stages after overcoming Serbian club Partizan Belgrade 4–3 on penalties after a 0–0 aggregate scoreline thus becoming the second Slovak club after 1.
+However it was on 27 July 2005, they made their mark on the tournament, as they beat 2003 UEFA Cup finalists and 1967 European Cup winners Celtic 5–0 in the first leg of their Champions League 2nd qualifying round match.
+The Celtic side couldn't recover, only managing to win the return leg 4–0, and Artmedia held on to progress in the tournament.
+On 23 August 2005 they clinched a place in the group stage after overcoming Serbian club Partizan Belgrade 4–3 on penalties after a 0–0 aggregate scoreline thus becoming the second Slovak club after 1.
 FC Košice in 1997–98 to reach the coveted Champions League proper.
 Their success was even more remarkable considering Artmedia's entire annual budget is just over £1m.

 Artmedia also made history by becoming one of the first two clubs ever to advance from the first qualifying round into the Champions League group stage.
 The other club to do so was 2004–05 winners Liverpool, who were given a special entry into the first qualifying round of the 2005–06 event, and joined Artmedia in the group stage.